astronomer/docs/astro/develop-project.md

 :::info

-For local environments, Astro CLI generates an `airflow.cfg` file at runtime based on the environment variables you set in your `.env` file.
+For local environments, the Astro CLI generates an `airflow.cfg` file at runtime based on the environment variables you set in your `.env` file.
 You can't create or modify `airflow.cfg` in an Astro project.

 To view your environment variables in the context of the generated Airflow configuration, run: